Light of Day: Reception

+Metacritic, which uses a weighted average, assigned the a score of 55 out of 100, based on 12 critics, indicating "mixed or average" reviews.

 In a review for the Chicago Sun-Times, critic Roger Ebert gave the film three-and-a-half out of four stars and called it the "most direct and painful statement" of a theme explored in Schrader's previous films—"wildly different characters with one thing in common: Their pasts keep them imprisoned, and shut them off from happiness in the present."
 Ebert found Rowlands' acting "powerfully, heartbreakingly effective" and said that Jett matches to Rowlands' inspiration in "the most surprisingly good performance."

-Janet Maslin of The New York Times stated "Bruce Springsteen wrote the rousing title song and reportedly took the phrase "Born in the U.S.A." from an earlier draft of Mr. Schrader's screenplay.
+Janet Maslin of The New York Times stated "Bruce Springsteen wrote the rousing title song and reportedly took the phrase 'Born in the U.S.A.' from an earlier draft of Mr. Schrader's screenplay.
 It's possible, even from the finished film, to see what he and Mr. Schrader might share.
 One of the monologues included on Mr. Springsteen's recent live album describes his boyhood dream of becoming a rock-and-roller and proving something to his family, to himself, to the world; those ambitions are described in terms of musical triumph, not money or fame.
 Light of Day wants to embody a similar dream, but it pulls its punches.
 Mr. Schrader may have started out to make a film about the fiercest, most incorruptible stirrings of young talent.
 But he wound up making a soap opera along the way."

 Variety criticized the film's writing, mocking the film's family as "anyfamily USA as written by Eugene O’Neill."
 The publication was mixed toward the film's casting, writing that while Rowlands did well with the material, Fox was miscast for his character, and "Jett looks the part and even manages to hit the mark from time to time, but for every hit there’s a miss."
 The magazine also found Patti's obsession with rock-and-roll as an escape mechanism to be "childish and silly."